PolymeshAssociation/polymesh-rest-api/README.md

 A REST API wrapper for the Polymesh blockchain.

-This version is compatible with chain version 4.1.x
+This version is compatible with chain versions 5.0.x

 ## Setup